GongXiangbo/Extended_SICK_Summarization/README.md

 2. **Random Replacement:** Apply random replacement to all words (except names and stop words) with one of its synonyms with the same probability in order to improve the generalization ability of the model.

 ## Setting
-To utilize our enhanced abstractive chat summarization framework we suggest the use of Google Colab and the execution of the following steps.
+To utilize our framework we suggest to use Google Colab, and the execution of the following steps.

 Clone the repository:
 ```